 Dog's normal body temperature is around 101 to 102.5 degrees Fahrenheit.

-When a dog has hypothermia, their temperature falls between 95 to 99 degrees.
-Hypothermia can be deadly to dogs, so it is important to be careful and watch out for the signs of it and know how to tell if your dog is cold.
+When a dog has hypothermia, its temperature falls between 95 to 99 degrees.
+Hypothermia can be deadly to dogs, so it is important to be careful and watch out for its signs, and know how to tell if your dog is cold.

 8 Clear Signs That Your Dog May Be Cold